 The start of summer is the perfect time to gather with family and friends for good food and fun times.
 This year, celebrate the adoption of the Declaration of Independence in a safe way.
-Our 4th of July safety tips cover a few key summer safety topics to keep you and your family safe this holiday.
+Our July 4th safety tips cover a few key summer safety topics to keep you and your family safe this Independence Day.

 Sparkler and Fireworks Safety